okuoku/yuni/doc/PortingNotes.markdown

 Syntax
 ------

-Libraries in `lib` and `lib-compath` have to be written in R6RS-lite format; intersection of R6RS and R7RS lexical syntax.
+Libraries in `lib` and `lib-compat` have to be written in R6RS-lite format; intersection of R6RS and R7RS lexical syntax.
 That mean;

 * Do not use #vu8() or #u8().
 These are not compatible between R6RS / R7RS.
 * Do not use |(vertical bar) for symbol.
 Ditto.